 Godly dating relationships

-With all these changes and differing opinions, what should a single man or woman do today to find a soul mate to walk through life with?
+With all these changes and differing opinions, what should a single man or woman do today to find a mate to walk through life with?
 And how should he or she manage that relationship according to the divinely inspired instructions from God?
 Cultural norms of the past or present aren’t enough—we need to examine what the Bible says.

 But the Bible doesn’t mention the modern concept of dating.
 So what does God say about our relationships before we get married?
 How can you negotiate the seemingly uncharted waters of dating in a Christian manner?